misak113/aperol/README.md

 ```

 ## Conclusion
-This library was involved because there was no standardized pure-functional way how handle asynchronous side effects in redux based application.
+This library was involved because there was no standardized pure-functional way how process asynchronous side effects in redux based application.
 Also missing standard way how to handle continual side-effects.
-Aperol was inspired in some existing libraries like a [prism](https://github.com/salsita/prism) or [redux-saga](https://github.com/redux-saga/redux-saga).
+Aperol was inspired in some existing libraries like a [prism](https://github.com/salsita/prism), [redux-saga](https://github.com/redux-saga/redux-saga) or [RxJS](https://github.com/Reactive-Extensions/RxJS).
 Aperol uses the last syntactic sugar from ES2016/TypeScript like a `async/await`, `iterator`, `asyncIterator` etc. For using is strictly recommended using transpilers like a TypeScript or Babel.